 Seven of the twelve airlines were forced to suspend their operations due to the Ebola crisis, leaving only Brussels Air, Royal Air Maroc, Deutsche Post DHL, and Air Cote d’Ivoire in service.
 Delta officials claimed in media reports that they stopped their Monrovia service because of low demand.

 “Many of these airlines slowed down their activities and even left the country in the name of taking preventive measures,” Jackson said.

-Jackson added that the government of Liberia thinks that the airlines’ service suspension was needless.
-According to him, the government put in place all of the necessary procedures to prevent anyone leaving Liberia’s Roberts International Airport (RIA) from carrying the virus to another country.
+Jackson added that the government thinks that the airlines’ service suspension was needless.
+According to him, the government put in place all of the necessary procedures to prevent anyone leaving through Liberia’s Roberts International Airport from carrying the virus to another country.